 Thomas Medicus is a visual artist based in Innsbruck, Austria.
 Best known for his anamorphic cubes, he also works in other artistic fields such as illustration, animation, digital art, stained glass, and public art.
 He studied social work at MCI Innsbruck before attending Glasfachschule Kramsach, a glass art school.
 In addition to his activity as a freelance artist, he is employed in a long-standing stained glass company Tiroler Glasmalerei as a master glassmaker and painter of glass.

-Thomas Medicus shares his talented work on his website and Instagram.
+Medicus shares his talented work on the Thomas Medicus website and Instagram.
 You cannot miss out on seeing everything he creates!

 Photos by Thomas Medicus.